Origin of the flute

-However, in modern times it has undergone multiple changes and therefore these other parts of the flute appear:
+However, it has undergone numerous changes in modern times, and thus these other parts of the flute appear:

 - Keys: They are used to facilitate or increase the extension of the tones and only professional flutes (with some exceptions) have them incorporated.

 - Double holes: They can be included in the flutes for all levels and are used to facilitate the execution of the sustained sounds and, therefore, to perform the chromatic scale.

 The types of recorder are mainly classified according to the key: